pwamsley2015/ScoutListGenerator/README.md

 How to use!

 Using this is a few step process.
-- First, when the schedule comes out on thebluealliance.com, navigate to the schedule page.
+- First, when the schedule comes out on [The Blue Aliance](https://www.thebluealliance.com), navigate to the schedule page.
 Highlight the table, then open up a new google sheets spreadsheet.

 ![Alt text](https://github.com/pwamsley2015/ScoutListGenerator/blob/master/readme_screenshots/highlighting.png)